Safe Investment Portfolios like Govt Bonds and Money Market

-When you go for an income fund, the reputation of the AMC or the Asset Management Company plays a big factor for your investment.
-A reputed mutual fund house is more likely to attract a first-time investor since many of them stumble upon mutual fund via a word of mouth.
+When you go for an income fund, the reputation of the AMC or the Asset Management Company plays a big factor in your investment.
+A reputed mutual fund house is more likely to attract a first-time investor since many of them stumble upon mutual funds via a word of mouth.

-It could so happen that a fund which performed well in the last year could very well perform very well if the market conditions remain relatively similar.
-You can asses a particular fund’s fund manager’s ability to handle volatility based on the returns they have generated in the past.
+It could so happen that a fund that performed well in the last year could very well perform very well if the market conditions remain relatively similar.
+You can assess a particular fund’s fund manager’s ability to handle volatility based on the returns they have generated in the past.

 The risk assessment of any mutual fund including the income mutual fund can be done via the many risk assessment tools and financial ratios available.
 This information related to the funds is easily available on the web via different financial banking websites.